 The origin of neutrino flavor-oscillations, and thus neutrino masses, remains one of the greatest unsolved problems with the Standard Model~(SM) of particle physics.
 In order to reconcile the empirical evidence of nonzero neutrino masses with the SM, a detailed study of the physics of the neutrino sector is imperative.
 A drawback of neutrino interaction studies is the weak interaction strengths of neutrinos with other SM particles, necessitating experimental programs with extraordinarily large statistics.
 The next-generation accelerator-neutrino experiments at the Intensity Frontier, such as DUNE~\cite{DUNE:2015lol} and T2HK~\cite{Hyper-Kamiokande:2018ofw}, are poised to shed light on the neutrino sector in unprecedented ways, unveiling further information about the interactions of SM neutrinos and perhaps yielding a portal to physics beyond the SM~(BSM).

-Of all SM particle species, the interactions of the tau neutrino~($\nu_\tau$) remain the least well-studied.
-The low cross sections for interactions, high tau-production thresholds and experimental difficulty to distinguish it from other neutrino states make studies of $\nu_\tau$ extraordinarily difficult.
-To date, the global dataset of directly observed $\nu_\tau$ interactions consists of only $\mathcal{O}(10)$ events at DONuT~\cite{DONuT:2007bsg} and OPERA~\cite{OPERA:2018nar}, making a future $\nu_\tau$ observation highly significant and a key target for the accelerator-neutrino programs.
+Of all SM particle species, the tau neutrino~($\nu_\tau$) remains the least well-studied.
+The low cross sections for interactions, high tau-production thresholds, and experimental difficulty of distinguishing it from other neutrino states make studies of $\nu_\tau$ extraordinarily difficult.
+To date, the global dataset of directly observed $\nu_\tau$ interactions consists of only $\mathcal{O}(10)$ events at the DONuT~\cite{DONuT:2007bsg} and OPERA~\cite{OPERA:2018nar} experiments, making future $\nu_\tau$ observation highly significant and a key target for accelerator-neutrino programs.